Trump says Schiff 'helped write' whistleblower complaint, after House panel admits advance knowledge

 "@SpeakerPelosi said on 60 Minutes last night she knew the details of the classified Ukraine call before White House released transcript," Cheney tweeted.
 "This is starting to seem like a political set up.
 So, Madame Speaker, 'what did you know and when did you know it?'”

 Speaking to Fox News, Pelosi communications director Ashley Etienne said the House speaker was referring only to publicly available information, and that Cheney had misinterpreted the question Pelosi had been asked.
-Etienne said that to her knowledge, Pelosi was not made aware of the whistleblower complaint or the contents of the transcript before they were publicly released.
+Etienne insisted that to her knowledge, Pelosi was not made aware of the whistleblower complaint or the contents of the transcript before they were publicly released.

+PROOF OF LINKS: PHOTO OBTAINED BY FOX NEWS SHOWS BIDEN GOLFING WITH UKRAINE EXEC

+The inspector general for the intelligence community said earlier this week that the whistleblower claimed to have firsthand knowledge of misconduct -- a claim that appeared to conflict with documents sent to Congress and the director of national intelligence.

 Fox News' Brooke Singman contributed to this report.